-If the student encounters an emergency that will require being absent for more than 14 days (medical reasons affecting the student or a member of student's immediate family, military service requirements, work requirements or ury duty, etc.) the student must submit a written request for a Leave of Absence to the Campus Director of Operations and Education for consideration.
+If the student encounters an emergency that will require being absent for more than 14 days (medical reasons affecting the student or a member of student's immediate family, military service requirements, work requirements or jury duty, etc.) the student must submit a written request for a Leave of Absence to the Campus Director of Operations and Education for consideration.
+Leaves of Absences cannot exceed 180 calendar days within a 12 month period, including if multiple leaves are approved.